 Methods indicate to the server what action has to be performed.
 Every HTTP request message has a method.
-The following HTTP methods can be used [9]:
+The following HTTP methods as defined in IETF RFC 2616 [4] and IETF RFC 5789 [12] can be used:

 - POST: - Used to create a resource state.
 The request URI defines the address responsible for the creation of the resource. - Used to report traffic steering rule enforcement failures from the TSSF to the PCRF.
 The notification report is provided in the body of the message.
 The request URI defines the address of the impacted resource. - PUT: Used to replace a resource state.
 The full state of the resource is provided in the body of the message.
 The request URI defines the resource which will be replaced. - PATCH: The PATCH method applies partial modifications to a resource.
 The request URI defines the resource which will be modified. - GET: Used to retrieve a resource state.
 The request URI defines the resource which is queried.
 The server returns the resource state representation within the body of the response. - DELETE: Used to delete a resource state.
 The request URI defines the resource which will be deleted.